 Remember to click on Save Changes to make sure your choices are saved in the plugin.

 To change your feed’s layout, scroll to the topmost area of the settings page.
 Navigate to the Post Layout tab and choose from 3 layout options.

 Choosing the Thumbnail layout will show your posts with small images, like this:

 Meanwhile, the half-width layout will display your feed with images resized to half feed’s width.

 Finally, choosing the full-width layout will beautifully display your feed’s images in a larger size compared to the others.
-It’s the best choice if you want to show your Facebook photos, since the large pictures can encourage your site visitors to engage with you.
+It’s the best choice if you want to show your Facebook videos or photos, since the large pictures can encourage your site visitors to engage with you.

 When you’re happy with your feed’s appearance, click the Save Changes button.
 It’s time to put your Facebook feed widget to your WordPress website in the next step below.

 Step 5: Add Your Facebook Feed Widget to WordPress Page or Post

 Start by navigating to Pages » Add New from your WordPress dashboard.
 Doing this allows you to create a new page, where you’ll add your Facebook feed widget to.